Patrick-Wood/plumb-charter/CHARTER.md

 Those elements are proprietary to each compliant implementation.
 A system claiming Charter alignment must meet the functional requirements defined herein through its own implementation methodology, which the Charter neither specifies nor restricts.

-The Plumb v9.1 operational implementation is proprietary to DeskGems LLC and is not published as part of this Charter.
+The Plumb v9.1 operational implementation is proprietary to Patrick Wood and is not published as part of this Charter.
 The Charter is the governance standard.
-The implementation is the mechanism by which DeskGems LLC achieves compliance with that standard.
+The implementation is the mechanism by which Patrick Wood achieves compliance with that standard.
 These are distinct and the Charter discloses only the former.

 **Charter users should note:** Reading this Charter in full will not enable reconstruction of the Plumb v9.1 implementation.
 It will enable development of a Charter-compliant implementation using independently designed mechanisms.
 That is the intended outcome.